 I led a discovery phase focused on understanding user expectations versus our current reality.

-The scope we finalised for this project was outlined as:
+The scope we finalized for this project was outlined as:

 Working within the limitations of our 3rd-party library, I designed a solution that refreshed the front-end experience while keeping the back-end logic intact.

 Clarifying Intent: I moved away from the left aligned message texts to full-width content cards.
-This subtle visual cue signalled "Public Post" rather than "Private Message."
+This subtle visual cue signaled "Public Post" rather than "Private Message."

 Encouraging Engagement: We elevated interaction options (reactions and replies) to the surface, moving away from long press only interactions, making it easier for passive users to participate without the pressure of typing a full response.

-Smart Scoping: To meet our 3-month delivery window, I worked closely with the dev team to prioritise high-impact visual changes, while ensuring they are feasibility, over complex new features, making sure we delivered a polished experience on time.
+Smart Scoping: To meet our 3-month delivery window, I worked closely with the dev team to prioritize high-impact visual changes, while ensuring their feasibility, over complex new features, making sure we delivered a polished experience on time.

 What we changed: